 Do you ever think about how some people brew their own coffee each morning, and others hit up their local Starbucks?
 It doesn't necessarily mean the person at the Starbucks makes more money, and therefore has more money to spend on $4 lattes.

 And what kind of coffee is the person brewing at home?
 Is it the kind from the large can, or special, locally roasted beans they grind fresh each day?

 By knowing why your ideal clients do what they do, and believe what they believe, you can more effectively show them why your product or service will be valuable to them.

 However, if you are still stuck on the notion that what you sell "is for everyone" then this might ruffle your feathers.
 Or if you don't want your world view to be challenged.
 Or if you think marketing of all types is sleazy.
 But, if you are willing to position yourself better and have an open mind, it's a great read.

 I may go back and add to this as I remember books I forgot to include, or read new, amazing books.

 But let me know which of these you've read, and which you plan to read next!
 Share it with us in my free private Facebook group or drop a comment below.

 If you need planning/strategy help now, or for next year, be sure to contact me and we can create a custom plan just for you and your business.

-In the meantime, be sure to download my free guide to help you get more repeat and referral business, so you aren’t hustling so hard all the time!
+In the meantime, be sure to download my free guide to help you start selling smarter this week!